-We have center time where students can choose between building with blocks, pretending in the "house" or "kitchen" and dressing up, learning new things on the IPAD, reading books, putting puzzles together, practicing writing, creating works of art with play-doh, paint, crayons and variety of other materials, we eat snacks, have outside time, take a weekly trip to the school library and we have circle time where we learn through song and dance.
+We have center time where students can choose between building with blocks, pretending in the "house" or "kitchen" and dressing up, learning new things through new experiences, reading books, putting puzzles together, practicing writing, creating works of art with play-doh, paint, crayons and a variety of other materials, we eat snacks, have outside time, take a weekly trip to the school library and we have circle time where we learn through song and dance.
 Throughout the year our theme will change every month or so; we change the centers, songs and books to correlate with the theme.

 In our classroom we have some students who may need a little extra support in some areas so we have professionals to come in regularly to provide support for those students as well as provide input to the preschool staff.
 Support may be necessary due to speech and/or language development, delays in academic/cognitive skills, hearing or vision loss, social/emotional or behavioral delays or physical development.

 We also have students who are considered peer models, who are considered to be age appropriate in all areas.
 There is a $175 monthly tuition fee for our peer models.
 We have up to 5 peer models in each session.